sogaiu/janet-minipbt-translation/README.md

-Somewhat later, I came across a series of articles about property-based testing in which the author was kind enough to build up three simple implementations (with working code even!), one of which was based on Hypothesis.
+Somewhat later, I came across a series of articles about property-based testing in which the author was kind enough to build up three simple implementations (with working code even!).

-The third approach in the article series was one I had not heard of before.
+The first two were based on familiar approaches [1] but the third one in the article series was unfamiliar.
 Allegedly, it was even simpler to understand than Hypothesis and there seemed to be some hope of delivering decent enough results.

 This repository is primarily about a Janet translation of the code in this "new found" approach.